 Shampoos, sprays, powders and topical preparations are all available.
 Be sure to consult your veterinarian to choose the most effective and safe flea products for your home and pet.

 What about the environment?

 Environmental preparations are becoming increasingly sophisticated.
 Remember that most products are only effective against the adult flea.
 Your veterinarian can provide you with flea products that contain Insect Growth Regulators (IGR) that will help destroy the flea eggs and larvae.
 Before applying any environmental product, we recommend vacuuming your carpet to stimulate the pre-adult fleas to emerge from their protective cocoons.
-Be sure to discard the vacuum cleaner bag after its use.
+Be sure to discard the vacuum cleaner bag after use.